 Hypothetical growth of $10,000 invested in the S&P 500 Index, January 1, 1980–March 31, 20213

 3. Holding cash may also be risky

 With recent interest rate increases, yields on relatively safe accounts like money markets and high-yield savings accounts have risen, making them more attractive to savers.
 But returns on those accounts may barely keep up with inflation in the long run.
 For example, if an investor puts $100 into a money market account today that returns 4% annually, it would be worth $104 a year later.
 But at a 4% inflation rate, goods that cost $100 today will cost $104.
 "Historically, a diversified mix of stocks and bonds have provided a better chance of outpacing inflation over the long run, versus investing in short term instruments," says Malwal.

 Instead of turning to cash, Malwal suggests several moves that can offer protection and diversification in today's market:

 - Build in some inflation protection.
-Within managed client accounts, Strategic Advisers, LLC has been adding some assets that tend to do well in an inflationary environment, including commodities and alternatives.
+Consider adding some assets that tend to do well in an inflationary environment within managed client accounts, such as commodities and alternatives.